-Safeguarding and promoting the welfare of children means:
+'Safeguarding and promoting the welfare of children is defined for the purpose of this policy as:

-- Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes.

-Child protection is part of the safeguarding process, and it refers to the procedures undertaken to protect individual children who have been identified as suffering or likely to suffer significant harm.

-Abuse is a form of maltreatment of a child and may involve inflicting harm or failing to act to prevent harm.
-Further information regarding the categories of abuse can be found in the appendix to this document.

-Children includes everyone under the age of 18.
+- Providing help and support to meet the needs of children as soon as problems emerge - · Protecting children from maltreatment, whether that is in or outside the family home, including online - · Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children - Taking action to enable all children to have the best outcomes inline with outcomes set out in the Children's Social Care National Framework. - 1.5 Child protection is part of safeguarding and promoting the welfare of children and is defined for the purpose of this guidance as activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.'
+(Working Together December 2023) - 1.6 Abuse is a form of maltreatment of a child and may involve inflicting harm or failing to act to prevent harm.
+Further information regarding the categories of abuse can be found in the appendix to this document. - 1.7 Children includes everyone under the age of 18.
 Once a child reaches their 18 birthday they will fall under adult social care and the School would refer any vulnerable young adults through to the adult safeguarding team if required.